top of page

 Chronic Fatigue Syndrome

-Chronic Fatigue Syndrome (CFS), or Myalgic Encephalomyelitis (ME) is an extremely debilitating and potentially disabling illness which is characterized by a sudden onset and lasts for at least six months.
-It is know to affect multiple systems of the body.
+Chronic Fatigue Syndrome or Myalgic Encephalomyelitis is an extremely debilitating and potentially disabling illness which is characterized by a sudden onset and lasts for at least six months.
+It is known to affect multiple systems of the body.
 While the cause of chronic fatigue is not currently known, it can literally hit anyone at any time.
 The symptoms of chronic fatigue can closely resemble other types of fatigue which can be caused by various disorders and medications.

 Symptoms of Chronic Fatigue: